Skip to main content

 The late Brian O'Neill Gallery, LLD

-Patrick received a Bachelor of Arts from Princeton University in 1995 and both common and civil law degrees from McGill Law School in 1999.
-He is a graduate of Loyola High School and Phillips Academy.
+He received an A.B. from Princeton University in 1995 and an LL.B. and B.C.L. from McGill Law School in 1999.
+He is also a graduate of Loyola High School and Phillips Academy.

 Patrick was employed by the Canadian Irish Studies Foundation between 1997 and 1999 while he was a law student.
 He assisted Brian Gallery, Michael Kenneally and Peter O’Brien with the Foundation’s start-up and initial capital campaign.